 When it comes to security and privacy, Vivaldi again receives top marks.
 It updates frequently and does a good job blocking malicious websites.
 It also collects little data on you as a user and presents a clear overview of which third-party services you need to disable if you want to maximize your privacy.

 What do you think of Vivaldi?
-Does the staggering flexibility and great performance outweigh the need to sync browsing data between your desktop and mobile devices?
-Let us know your thoughts in the comments below.
+Do you agree that the staggering flexibility and great performance makes it the best web browser on the market?
+Or are you an iOS user whose need to sync between devices outweighs all the other great things about Vivaldi?
+Let us know what you think in the comments below.
 Thanks for reading.